complexitycollapse/minimal-viable-ticket-system/README.md

 Describe your problem here
 ```

-The ticket will already have been committed to the repo.
+The ticket will already have been committed to the repo and pushed upstream.
 You can edit it further with your favourite text editor and commit the changes.
-Don't forget to 'git push' to share your changes with the other users.